-"Tony Bishop’s first book, 'Fishing Smarter' was first published way back in 1997, and has been reprinted at least once a year since.
-Now Tony has completely rewritten the original book and added over 50% more content.
+"Tony Bishop’s first book, 'Fishing Smarter' was first published way back in 1997, and has been reprinted around every other year since.
+Tony has now (Nov 2011) completely rewritten the original book and added over 50% more content.

 Some changes are simply updates brought about by changes in the technology and equipment.
 Other changes are in the way the original ideas are presented.
 Tony admits to many “I wish I had written that better, or "clearer", feelings moments after his first book hit retailer’s shelves.